 The hospital notifies the registration service of all births that take place.
 This process can take up to two weeks, so it’s advisable that you ring the registration office before attending to ensure your details are on our system.
 It should be noted this is the birth notification process and does not mean the birth is registered.

-Parents will need to bring
+Parents will need

 - Photo identification (current passport or driving license)